duracelltomi/gtm4wp/readme.txt

 * Added: new filter: gtm4wp_purchase_datalayer to be able to alter data layer content for the purchase data
 * Added: new filter: gtm4wp_datalayer_on_pageload to be able to alter data layer content generated during page load
 * Updated: WooCommerce integration will also check target attitbute of product links while firing select_item event, thanks [robklo])(https://github.com/robklo)
+* Fixed: add_to_cart event on grouped products not working when SKU is selected as product ID in plugin options.

 = 1.16.2 =